lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`_preCLValidators`** — Lido-participating validators on the CL side before the current oracle report
 - **`_postCLValidators`** — Lido-participating validators on the CL side after the current oracle report

 Applies sanity checks to the accounting parameters of Lido's Oracle report.

+:::note
 Below is the list of restrictions checked by the method execution:

 - Revert with `IncorrectWithdrawalsVaultBalance(uint256 actualWithdrawalVaultBalance)` error when the reported withdrawals vault balance **is greater than** the actual balance of the withdrawal vault.